tbointeractive/bytes/README.md

 **bytes** is a set of tools to cover many all-day tasks in iOS development.

 ## Get started

+### Install via Swift Package Manager (SPM)
+Add this repo to your packages in Xcode
+TODO: more accurate description

 ### Install via [CocoaPods](http://cocoapods.org/)
 Add the bytes Pod
 ```ruby